shyn-wang/opus/README.md

 In both modes, relative floors and ceilings are in place to prevent a single category from ever being hidden entirely or developing a runaway lead in probability.

 When determining the matchup for each round, a random number is generated ranging from 0 to the sum of all the competing weights; the program then traverses through the categories and adds the weightings of each as individual slices until the number is 'captured' by one of them, which is chosen as the first contender.
-This process is repeated to determine the opposing category, with the omission of the selected category's weight from the selection pool.
+This process is repeated to determine the opposing category, with the omission of the selected category's weight from the competition pool.
 <br><br>

 <img width="2720" height="880" alt="weighted_probability_selection" src="https://github.com/user-attachments/assets/e36a8dda-ee31-4c6a-810b-4544645d4a33" />